KeithPatarroyo/galapagos-project/content/external/index.md

 ## Philosophy of Biology
 - Bergson, Henri.
 "Creative Evolution.
 Humanity’s Natural Creative Impulse."
 (2012).
 - Pence, C. (2021).
 The Causal Structure of Natural Selection (Elements in the Philosophy of Biology).
 Cambridge: Cambridge University Press. doi:10.1017/9781108680691
+- Dupré, John.
+The Metaphysics of Biology.
+Cambridge University Press, 2021.